Background study of the AMoRE-pilot experiment: Results and Discussions

-Around the ROI from 2.8 to 3.2 MeV, it was confirmed that the reduction of background rate was also due to removal of the near components.
+In the energy range 1.0-2.8 MeV, dominant sources of background were \tnbb, rock-$\gamma$'s, and air-radon for all configurations.
+Particularly in config-1, near crystal components represented by the pin-connectors also possessed a large portion of background.
+After removing these near components for configs-2 and 3, the background rate from them were reduced by two orders of magnitudes.
+Reduction of the 2.6 MeV $\gamma$ peak in configs-2 and 3 was also explained by the removal of the near components.
+Major contributions to the background rates for energy range around Q-value, from 2.8 to 3.2 MeV, in different experimental configurations are shown in Table~\ref{tab_bkg_roi}.
+It was confirmed that the reduction of background rate was also due to removal of the near components after Config-1.
 Next to that, the internal and surface radioactive contaminant of the crystals dominated, having contributions as large as 0.2 counts/keV/kg/year.
 Especially, CMO 2, which showed the highest internal background rate among the AMoRE-pilot crystals~\cite{Alenkov:2022}, had the most significant background in this energy range.
 Neutron-induced background was identified to be another large contributor here, and to be the most significant one for the higher energy range.
 Enhancement of neutron shielding for config-3 was found to be significantly effective for the high energy range above 3.7 MeV, but below that almost no reduction was found.
 The other remaining background around ROI was by $\gamma$'s from the decays of $^{214}$Bi ($Q_{\beta}$=3272 keV) in the air and rock, and $^{208}$Tl ($Q_{\beta}$=4999 keV) in the rock.